DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: Empirical Study

-However, the STAR*D data does \emph{not} come from a uniformly randomized trial and instead the randomization probabilities are adapted to each participant's time-varying features (but not adapted over participants).
-Moreover, since we are evaluating a history-dependent online algorithm rather than a fixed policy, we cannot simply reweight the outcomes in the average reward in \cref{alg: replay}.
-Instead, we tackle this problem by bootstrapping a modified stream of data points $S'$ from STAR*D which looks like coming from uniform randomization between arms.
-Specifically, first, we estimate the propensity $p_i$ of the $i$-th point $(x_{1i}, a_{1i}, y_{1i}, x_{2i}, a_{2i}, y_{2i})$ in STAR*D, \ie, the probability we choose $(a_{1i}, a_{2i})$ given the features.
-In particular, $p_i$ is estimated as the product of three parts: i) the probability of choosing $a_{1i}$ at stage $1$ (obtained from a logistic model using $x_{1i}$ as predictors), ii) the probability of stay/drop-out at stage $2$ (obtained from a logistic model using $x_{1i}$, $a_{1i}$, $x_{1i}a_{1i}$, $y_{1i}$ and QIDS.slope$_2$ as predictors), and iii) the probability of choosing $a_{i,2}$ at stage $2$ if the $i$-th point is present at stage $2$ (obtained from a logistic model using $x_{1i}$, $a_{1i}$, $x_{1i}a_{1i}$, $y_{1i}$ and $x_{2i}$ as predictors).
-We then duplicate the $i$-th data point $\lfloor1/p_i \rfloor$ times, and shuffle the order of the points to get the modified dataset $S'$.
-Finally, we run \cref{alg: replay} on $S'$ to evaluate the performance of each of the DTR bandit algorithms.
+However, the STAR*D data does \emph{not} come from a uniformly randomized trial and the randomization probabilities are adapted to each participant's time-varying features (but not adapted over participants).
+Moreover, since we are evaluating a history-dependent online algorithm rather than a fixed policy, we cannot simply reweight the outcomes in the average reward computed from the previously mentioned method. {We tackle this problem by using weighted sampling from STAR*D data (with replacement), so that each data point looks like coming from uniform randomization between arms. } Specifically, first, we estimate the propensity $p_i$ of the $i$-th point $(\textbf{x}_{1i}, a_{1i}, \textbf{x}_{2i}, a_{2i}, \textbf{x}_{3i}, y_{i})$ in STAR*D, \ie, the probability we choose $(a_{1i}, a_{2i})$ given the features. $p_i$ is estimated as the product of three parts: i) the probability of choosing $a_{1i}$ in stage $1$ (from a logistic model using $\textbf{x}_{1i}$ as predictors), ii) the probability of stay/drop-out in stage $2$ (from a logistic model using $\textbf{x}_{1i}$, $a_{1i}$, $\textbf{x}_{1i}a_{1i}$ and QIDS.slope$_2$ as predictors), and iii) the probability of choosing $a_{i,2}$ in stage $2$ if the $i$-th point is present in stage $2$ (from a logistic model using $\textbf{x}_{1i}$, $a_{1i}$, $\textbf{x}_{1i}a_{1i}$ and $\textbf{x}_{2i}$ as predictors). {We then assign weight $1/p_i$ to the $i$-th data point, and to generate the next data point $(\mathbf{x}_1, a_1,\mathbf{x}_2, a_2, \mathbf{x}_3, y)$, we sample from $S$ according to weights $\{1/p_i\}_{i\in S}$ with replacement.
+The rest of our algorithm is the same as in the uniformly randomized case, and the detailed evaluation procedure is summarized in \cref{alg: replay}.}